Meet the Researcher

 Your contribution will allow me to conduct my research, which will benefit chimpanzees by

-- gaining a better understanding about how changes in their habitat can lead to changes in their gut microbiomes
+- gaining a better understanding about how changes in their habitat can lead to changes in their gut microbiomes and health

-- establishing a baseline for further studies on the relationship between habitat and chimpanzee gut microbiomes, health and conservation
+- establishing a baseline for further studies on the relationship between habitat and chimpanzee gut microbiomes, health, and conservation

 - potentially providing empirical support for conservation efforts that aim to minimise habitat degradation